List of Marvel Comics characters: S: Sugar Man

 Sugar Man is a character appearing in American comic books published by Marvel Comics.
 Created by writer Scott Lobdell and artist Chris Bachalo, he first appeared in Generation Next #2 (April 1995).

-Sugar Man first appeared during "Age of Apocalypse", an event that caused history to diverge.
-Although many of the storyline's characters were alternate versions of existing heroes and villains, Sugar Man does not appear to have a mainstream continuity counterpart.

 Sugar Man hails from the dystopian reality of the Age of Apocalypse, where Apocalypse conquered North America and set up a system in which mutants ruled.

-Bishop later receives a warning about an unspecified, imminent event that would have catastrophic consequences on the X-Men's timeline which lead him to Sugar Man's lab where the X-Man had a quick confrontation with the frightened villain before getting knocked unconscious.
-By the time Bishop woke up, Sugar Man was dead, with his body split in two.
-However, Sugar Man later returns in the X-Men: From the Ashes event.
+He is the head of the Core, a slave camp in Seattle.